ring-lang/ring/README.md

 ## No Global Interpreter (VM) Lock - No GIL

-When we use threads in Ring applications, We don’t have a global interpreter (VM) lock (No GIL)
+When we use threads in Ring applications, We don't have a global interpreter (VM) lock (No GIL)

 So threads can work in parallel and execute Ring instructions at the same time